 Abandoned wells can be a conduit for groundwater contamination, and can be a safety risk.
 Within the IMCD area, we will remove the old cribbing and properly fill and seal these wells at 100% IMCD cost.
 We take applications for remediation of abandoned wells year round, and usually seal them during the fall season.

 IMCD recognizes the environmental benefits that trees can provide, but that larger tree planting projects can be expensive.
 IMCD will provide young tree seedlings as per the cost schedule in the application for Community Trees; we are able to obtain cost savings by buying in bulk.
-Applications are accepted until January 30st each year, with pick-up of the trees for planting at our Ethelbert office in the spring.
+Applications are accepted until February 15th, with pick-up of the trees at our Ethelbert office in the spring.
 Machines for tree planting and plastic mulch application are available for rental.
 IMCD also has larger trees available from our Tree Nursery for Town & Community plantings (please contact our office).

 Rebates of up to $10/acre up to a maximum of 50 acres are available for the planting of a mixture of different crops grown together; in order to prevent erosion, use excess moisture and improve soil health.
 The planting of a diverse mixture of annual plant species together, instead of the standard practice of single crop monoculture, can benefit both the farmer and the environment.